LINSEED AND HORMONES IN MARES!

 “All phytoestrogens are not created equal!
 A common feature is that they can bind to estrogen receptors.
 However, the effect of that binding depends on the type of phytoestrogen.
 In flax/linseed, it is lignans, which are very different from things like genistein or dicoumarol.

 “The lignans in flax/linseed are transformed by bacteria in the bowel into compounds that can bind to estrogen receptors.
 Unlike other phytoestrogens, they DO NOT STIMULATE THE ESTROGEN RECEPTOR SO THEIR EFFECT IS ACTUALLY ANTI-ESTROGEN!.
 For example, soy stimulates estrogen receptors and flax/linseed can at least partially block that soy effect.”

-So apart from from its high omega 6 (inflammation causing) and low omega 3 (inflammation reducing), this is another reason not to feed to soy to mares.
+So apart from its high omega 6 (inflammation-causing) and low omega 3 (inflammation-reducing), this is another reason not to feed to soy to mares.